Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 Form 990 is an annual tax return for tax-exempt organizations.
 It is filed under the employer identification number (EIN) of the organization.

 Filing Form 990 is essential for maintaining 501(c)(3) status, including federal tax exemption.
 It involves reporting the nonprofit’s revenue and expenses for the year.
+Using software for tracking donations and grant activity also makes it easier to compile Form 990 support schedules.

 Key components of Form 990 include: